 Clean, financially strong, liberal, and value-oriented: Throughout the past few decades, Singapore has become one of the wealthiest cities in the world.
 In 2012, Durio joined the ranks of the city state’s businesses – a wholesaler specialising in adult products.
-In our EAN interview, the company’s Marketing Director, James Wong, tells us more about Durio and their decision to focus wholly on the online segment.
+In our EAN interview, the company’s Marketing Director, Jason Wong, tells us more about Durio and their decision to focus wholly on the online segment.

 Durio is a distributor for erotic products in Singapore.
 Since when have you been active in the market and what made you start this company?

 Jason Wong: We have been in the market since 2012.
 At that time, a few big stores dominated regional markets.
 Items were ridiculously priced, there was an extremely large gap in prices because product choices and information were not readily available to the consumers.